HutanshSharma/Aurora-The-AI-Image-Editor/documentation/01-canvas-rendering.md

 - **Viewport render** — what you see on screen (fit‑to‑screen, zoom/pan aware).
 - **`flattenComposite` render** — a full **native‑resolution** copy used for exports (download / save), crops and AI hand‑offs.
-This is the WYSIWYG
+This is the WYSIWYG (What You See Is What You Get)
-  guarantee: what is exported is pixel‑for‑pixel what the viewport shows, just at full resolution and with no letterbox.
+  guarantee: what is exported is pixel‑for‑pixel what the viewport shows, just at full resolution and with no letterbox (resizing an image while preserving its aspect ratio by adding padding (usually black) to fit the target dimensions.).

 ---